flatpak/flatpak-builder-tools/cargo/README.md

 - toml
 - aiohttp

+Generated manifests are supported by flatpak-builder 1.2.x or newer.

 ## Usage:

 The first step is to convert the locked depenencies by Cargo into a format flatpak-builder can understand